dwyl/sendemail/README.md

 export SENDER_EMAIL_ADDRESS=aws.verified.email@dwyl.com
 export TEMPLATE_DIRECTORY=./examples/templates
 ```

+Update the values to the _real_ ones for your AWS account.

 > If you are ***new*** to ***environment variables***, we have a
 > ***quick introduction***: https://github.com/dwyl/learn-environment-variables